Optimal HRT Timing: What to Track

 Yes, you can experiment with timing.
 Just be consistent once you find what works, and give each change 2-4 weeks to evaluate.

 This content is for tracking purposes only and does not constitute medical advice.
-Consult your healthcare provider for diagnosis and treatment.
+Consult your physician for diagnosis and treatment.

 References